Diy Santa bag - See how to make a Santa bag and sew the cutest Santa sack you've ever seen!

 - decoration: pompom trim (24 ½")

-- the pattern in 3 sizes (available HERE) or cutting instructions (see below)
+- either shop pattern in 3 sizes (available HERE) or use cutting instructions below

 Cutting Instructions For Diy Santa Bag